Sathish: Personal life

 Born in a middle-class iyer family, Sathish barely attended school and worked part-time jobs alongside his studies to support his family.
-Interested in cinema, he joined Crazy Mohan's Troupe in 2001, at the age of 14 and performed for nearly 8 years as part of the troupe.
-Crazy Mohan saw potential in Sathish and took him as one of his own, educated him and supported him financially and helped him land small roles in Jerry and other small roles until 2009.
-He received many awards for his dramas in Crazy Mohan from Kamal Haasan and other celebrities.
+Interested in cinema, he joined Crazy Mohan's Troupe in 2001, at the age of 14 and performed for many years as part of the troupe.
+He received many awards for the dramas from Kamal Haasan and other celebrities.

 Sathish married Sindhu in December 2019.
-The couple have a daughter named Niharika, born 4 November 2020.
+The couple have a daughter.

 Career

-Sathish worked with Crazy Mohan in his theatre troupe for eight years, honing his histrionics and acting, while also helping write dialogues for his productions and acting in their stage play "Chocolate Krishna".
-His debut was in the movie Jerry (2006) where he played a small role.
+Sathish worked with Crazy Mohan in his theatre troupe for eight years, honing his histrionics and acting, while also helping write dialogues for his productions and acting in their stage plays Meesai Aanaalum Manaivi and Jurassic Baby as Cheenu.
+His debut was in the movie Jery (2006) where he played a small role.
 A. L. Vijay made him a co-dialogue writer for Poi Solla Porom (2008), before offering him an acting role in Madrasapattinam (2010).

 In 2013 he appeared in Senthil Kumar's Ethir Neechal portraying Sivakarthikeyan's friend, with a critic noting that the duo "complement each other’s comic timing".
 His next notable role was as an IT professional Sandy in Maan Karate (2014), written by AR Murugadoss.
 He played an important role in Kaththi (2014), co-starring Vijay in the lead role.

 He received Edison Award for Best Comedian for the films Kaththi (2014), Thangamagan (2015) and Remo (2016).

 Sathish played the role of an antagonist in the 2018 parody film Tamizh Padam 2, which was written and directed by C. S. Amudhan.

 He marks his debut as a lead actor in Naai Sekar (2022).
-Sathish has chosen a wise script and put up a solid performance as the story's lead.

 He has delivered his next film as a hero in the horror comedy, titled Conjuring Kannappan (2023).
 He was later acted in the crime thrillers films such as Vithaikkaaran (2024) and Sattam En Kaiyil (2024).